ppy/osu-wiki/wiki/Bot_account/en.md

 These rate limits only apply to private messages, `#multiplayer`, and `#spectator`.
 Bot accounts are not allowed to send messages in other channels.

-## How to create a bot account
+## Creating a bot account

 If you are looking to start a chat bot, please begin by running it on your own osu! account, and make sure to respect the personal account rate limits listed above.
-As your service grows, there may be an opportunity to request a bot account for it.
+As your service grows, there may be an opportunity to request a bot account for it from the account support team.

-### Criteria for applying for a bot account
+### Minimum criteria

-Before considering a request, we require that the bot created by a user follow these criteria:
+Before considering a request, the support team requires that the bot meets these criteria:

-- The bot has been run on the user's account for at least 6 months
+- The bot has been running on your account for at least 6 months
-- The bot must be fully open source and have full public documentation
+- The bot is fully open-source and has complete public documentation
-- The bot must be used by at least 50 unique users every month
+- The bot is used by at least 50 unique users every month
-- The bot must respect the rate limits (on regular accounts at first)
+- The bot respects the personal account rate limits
-- **The bot must not send any messages in non-multiplayer public channels.** All bot interaction must be done in private messages.
+- The bot does not send any messages in public channels
-- The bot must be of use by the community.
-Personal bots will not be granted their own accounts.
+- The bot is helpful to a wide audience in the osu! community

-### Applying for a bot account
+### Filing a request

-If your bot fulfills the criteria above, you can file a request to create an account specifically for it.
+If your bot fulfills the criteria above, you may file a request to create a bot account for it.

-Send an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) with "Bot Account Request: nameofyourbot" in the title.
-This must be sent from the email address attached to your account.
+Send an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) with the subject `Bot Account Request:`, followed by the name of your bot.
+This must be sent from the email address attached to your osu! account.

 The body of the email should contain the following:

-- The username you want to give to the account
+- The username you want to give to the bot account
-- Date on which you began running the bot
+- The date on which you began running the bot
 - A link to the source code and documentation
-- A short summary of what your bot does and its functionalities
+- A short summary of what your bot does

-We will review the request and decide whether or not to grant you permission to create an account for the bot.
-If your request is denied, we will let you know why.

-### Bot account creation

-If your request is approved, we will create the account for you and give you follow-up instructions.
-Again, **do not create the account yourself.** All we need is the username you want your bot account to have.
+The account support team will review your request.
+If your request is denied, they will let you know why.
+If your request is approved, they will create the bot account for you and give you follow-up instructions about how to use it.

 <!-- TODO: history section would be nice, talking about LogBot, BanchoBot, the phpbb crawler accounts, the first user-run bots, Quality Assurance Team, osu!team, ... -->